 Organic and under $20, with plum and raspberry flavours.
 Sometimes fruit from very hot places like Argentina can be overbaked and offer overripe fruit that lack structure, Zaphy does a good job at balancing the battle between ripeness and freshness.

-Luzador, a blend of 50% Garnacha and 50% Tempranillo, comes from 40 acres of biodynamically farmed vineyards in Navarra, where the soils are a mix of clays, gravels, and limestones, and the climate is best described as "Mediterranean-Lite."
-This medium-bodied wine offers juicy notes of plum, tea leaf, and licorice root, with warm spices on the finish and a chalky texture.
-Its vibrant profile showcases fresh plums, bell pepper, black pepper, flint sparks, blackberries, violets, sage, tomato, and graphite.
+Luzador, a blend of 50% Garnacha and 50% Tempranillo, comes from 40 acres of biodynamically farmed vineyards in Navarra, where the soils are a mix of clay, gravel, and limestone.
 Perfect with a slight chill, it’s a versatile, easygoing wine ideal for everyday enjoyment.

 A light onion-skin pink, with vegetal qualities of basil and tomato stem on the nose alongside just-ripe fruit.
 Good acidity, medium-bodied, great with lighter fare.